FTSE falls as Hong Kong unrest hits Asia-exposed stocks

 "It's clear that disruption is weighing on investor sentiment.
 The longer disruption continues the more likely its impact will become material for businesses with exposure to the former colony."

-Supermarkets came under pressure as investors braced for more grim news from the sector later in the week when Sainsburys updates the market on its trading.

-Sainsburys shed 1.3 percent.
-Tesco fell 1.9 percent as Morgan Stanley cut its price target for the stock to 190 pence from 230 pence after last week's profit warning, and Morrisons was 1.4 percent weaker.

-Mid-cap company Balfour Beatty slumped almost 16 percent after it warned that profit in its UK construction services division would be around 75 million pounds ($122 million) less than expected due to additional losses and writedowns across a number of contracts.
+Among sharp movers, mid-cap company Balfour Beatty slumped 20.5 percent after it warned that profit in its UK construction services division would be around 75 million pounds ($122 million) less than expected due to additional losses and writedowns across a number of contracts.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan